Charles Spencer, 3rd Duke of Marlborough: Personal life

-The amiable Charles was generally well-liked, and he was a loyal husband and loving father.
+The amiable Marlborough was generally well-liked and was a loyal husband and loving father.
 He made sure to write to his wife frequently while on military campaigns and always sent his love to their children.
 He had no concept of economy, and was a heavy spender.
-He was so notoriously incompetent with money that when he suddenly died in 1758, acquaintances wryly remarked that he died before he could spend his heir's inheritance on the estate.
+He was so notoriously incompetent with money that when he died suddenly in 1758, acquaintances wryly remarked that he died before he could spend his heir's inheritance on the estate.

 Death

-In October 1758, Charles was on a campaign in Germany when he caught dysentery that was sweeping the camp.
+In October 1758, Marlborough was on a campaign in Germany when he caught dysentery that was sweeping the camp.
 His sudden death shocked his family, friends, and England.
 However, an autopsy revealed he would have died not long after, as his lungs were ravaged by the consumption that had killed his mother and sister.
-Surprisingly, Charles did not spread consumption to his children.
+Surprisingly, he did not pass on the consumption to his children.